Aluminum led industrial metals in February. Prices on the London Metal Exchange rose above $1,900 per metric ton for the first time since May 2015.

 Midwest premiums continued to climb in February, hitting an almost three-year high.
 As we warned last month, in addition to higher aluminum prices due to supply cuts, we could see higher aluminum premiums this year due to ongoing trade tensions, just as we saw the spread between domestic and international steel prices widen.

-The U.S. experienced a sharp contraction in aluminum smelting capacity over the past year.
+The U.S. “experienced a sharp contraction in aluminum smelting capacity over the past year,” wrote Reuters’ Andy Home.
 This has created a case of supply shortfall within the U.S., which now depends on aluminum imports to satisfy its rising domestic demand.

-This year, the U.S. launched a formal complaint against the Chinese government with the World Trade Organization over subsidies it says Beijing provides to the country’s vast aluminum industry.
+This year, the U.S. lodged a formal complaint against the Chinese government with the World Trade Organization over subsidies it says Beijing provides to the country’s vast aluminum industry, according to multiple mainstream news sources.
 The fight against imports is getting more serious and this is something that could support domestic aluminum premiums this year.